 School of Engineering

-The School of Engineering at Colorado State University Pueblo includes five undergraduate programs (1) civil engineering (BSCE), (2) civil engineering technology (BSCET), (3) construction management (BS), (4) engineering (BSE) with a mechatronics specialization, and (5) industrial engineering (BSIE).
+The School of Engineering at Colorado State University Pueblo includes five undergraduate programs: (1) civil engineering (BSCE), (2) civil engineering technology (BSCET), (3) construction management (BS), (4) mechatronics engineering (BSME), and (5) industrial engineering (BSIE).
 The school also offers two graduate programs in engineering at the master’s level, five minors and several certificate programs.
-Undergraduate students who qualify may opt to enroll in one of the 3+2 programs and be able to simultaneously graduate with a BS and an MS in five years.
+Eligible undergraduate students who qualify may opt to enroll in one of the 3+2 programs and be able to simultaneously graduate with a BS and an MS in five years.

-Civil Engineering: This undergraduate civil engineering program leads to the Bachelor of Science in Civil Engineering (BSCE) degree.
-The degree program prepares graduates for entry level positions in activities associated with the analysis, planning, design, construction, and maintenance of infrastructure systems including buildings, highways, airports, bridges, water supply, flood mitigation systems.
-Civil engineers are concerned with the impacts that projects have to the public and the environment.
+Civil Engineering (BSCE): This undergraduate civil engineering program leads to the Bachelor of Science in Civil Engineering (BSCE) degree.
+The degree program prepares graduates for entry level positions in professional activities associated with the analysis, planning, design, construction, and maintenance of infrastructure systems including buildings, highways, airports, bridges, water supply, and flood mitigation systems.
+Civil engineers are concerned with project impacts to the public and the environment.
 This baccalaureate program will expose students to the civil engineering subdisciplines of structural engineering, transportation engineering, hydraulic and hydrologic engineering, construction engineering, and geotechnical engineering.

 Industrial Engineering (BSIE): The BSIE is a 4-year program that can be completed at CSU Pueblo.
 The program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Industrial Engineering and Similarly Named Programs Program Criteria.
 As defined by the Institute of Industrial Engineers, “industrial engineering is concerned with the design, improvement and installation of integrated systems of people, materials, information, equipment, and energy.
 It draws upon specialized knowledge and skill in the mathematical and physical sciences, together with the principles and methods of engineering analysis and design, to specify, predict and evaluate the results to be obtained from such integrated systems.”
 Industrial engineering is a major branch of engineering with applications in manufacturing, service, governmental, and non-profit organizations.
 Industrial engineers are productivity and quality specialists who deal with the human aspects of work in addition to the advanced technologies of computer software and production related hardware.

-A student can receive the BSE and BSIE degrees simultaneously by taking 30 additional credit hours over one degree alone, including a second senior design project.
-Please see the Graduate Studies section of this catalog for information about the MS degree programs in Industrial and Systems Engineering and in Mechatronics Engineering.
+Double Major in BSIE and BSME: A student can receive the BSIE and BSME degrees simultaneously by taking 30 additional credit hours over one degree alone, including a second senior design project.
+Please see the Graduate Studies section of this catalog for information about MS degree programs in Industrial and Systems Engineering, and in Mechatronics Engineering.

-In our Pre-Engineering program, students seeking to major in some area of engineering other than industrial engineering, engineering with a mechatronics specialization or civil engineering (for example, electrical or mechanical engineering) can complete at least 60 credits that will transfer to other engineering schools.
-In the same spirit, the School of Engineering welcomes transfer students and has observed that transfer students are very successful when when they join our programs.
+Pre-Engineering Program: In our Pre-Engineering program, students seeking to major in engineering programs other than civil engineering, industrial engineering, or mechatronics engineering (such as electrical or mechanical engineering) can complete at least 60 credits that will transfer to other engineering schools.
+In the same spirit, the School of Engineering welcomes transfer students and has observed that transfer students are very successful when they join our programs.

 Three engineering minors are available with the following restrictions.
-The BSE minor is not available to BSIE majors, and the BSIE minor is not available to BSE majors.
-However, the BSCE minor is available to the BSE and BSIE majors.
+The BSME minor is not available to BSIE majors, and the BSIE minor is not available to BSME majors.
+However, the BSCE minor is available to the BSME and BSIE majors.

-For a student to be awarded the MSME or MSISE degree, the student’s program of study must also satisfy the following requirements.
+For a student to be awarded the MSISE or MSME degree, the student’s program of study must also satisfy the requirements listed below.
 Additionally, the program of study must be approved by the MSME/MSISE Program Director.

 - At least 21 credit hours must be in graduate level engineering courses.